iamcharred/RepData_PeerAssessment1/PA1_template.md

 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

+--> The number of missing values for the steps in the dataset is:

 ```r
 sum(is.na(data.act$steps))